-Experienced plastic surgeons Dr. Jeremy Williams and Dr. Christopher Williams have the necessary training and experience to perform these flap procedures, and they are personally committed to providing exceptional care.
-To schedule a consultation, please call The Breast Center Park Meadows Cosmetic Surgery at (720) 457-4461.
+Our experienced plastic surgeons Dr. Jeremy Williams, Dr. Christopher Williams and Dr. Michael Miller have the necessary training and experience to perform these flap procedures, and they are personally committed to providing exceptional care.
+To schedule a consultation, please call The Breast Center Park Meadows Cosmetic Surgery at 303-706-1100.

 What Is Autologous Flap Reconstruction?

 This breast reconstruction technique transplants a flap of tissue to your breasts, from some other area of your body.
 The tissue is commonly grafted from the belly, back, thighs or buttocks.
 Tissue flaps are differentiated by which tissues are grafted and from where.
 Types of tissue flaps include:

 - SGAP flap

 - SCIA flap